The Executive Committee

 I have lived in Fitzwest for over 20 years.
 I believe it has a unique character and atmosphere which results from a combination of architecture on a human scale, a good proportion of high quality independent shops and businesses, a relatively broad and diverse social mix and a very friendly atmosphere.
 I believe that character is under threat.

 I am a barrister.
 I now work mainly in Intellectual Property but trained in planning and local government law and used to work in property law.
-As chair of the trustees of a small charity over the last 18 months I have gained a good deal of experience in running small organisations.
-I have been a member of the Fitzwest Steering Group since April.
-So I believe I can contribute legal and organisational skills.
+Over the years I have gained a good deal of experience in running small organisations and believe I can contribute legal and organisational skills.

 Resident and Business